RConsortium/S7/tests/testthat/_snaps/class.md

 # can get class from base constructor

-    Could not find class for constructor function
+    Could not find base class corresponding to supplied constructor function